video-annotator/pythonvideoannotator/docs/source/modules/export-videos.rst

 PATH
 --------------------------------------

-In the tab PATH the user should select the video and path which the module should based on to generate a new video.
+In this tab, the user should select the video over which the annotations and/or the paths will be drawn.

-If the "Draw paths" checkbox is checked the path history of the object will be drawn in the video.
+By checking the **"Draw paths"** checkbox, all the selected paths and contours will be drawn in the generated video.

+With the blue slider or the left and right textboxes, the user can also select a start and an end time for the video.
+The video will then only be generated for the interval between the start and end time.

 CIRCLE
 --------------------------------------

+To use this tab, you must have selected a dataset(path or contour) in the PATH tab.

-If any dataset is selected or the checkbox "Use a fixed size" is selected, a circle will be drawn in the position of object for the correspondent frame.
+If a contour was selected in the previous tab, a circle will be drawn in the position of the object for the corresponding frame using the contour's area.

-In case you select the dataset and the checkbox "Use a fixed size" is unselected the area of the circle will be based on the are of the dataset for each frame (the dataset has to be of contours type) .
+In case you select the checkbox **"Use a fixed size"**, which is mandatory if the selected dataset is a path, a circle with a fixed size will be drawn every frame over the object's position.
+Use the slider to change the size of the circle.

-- The user can export paths, posititions, and events.
-- It can also use a fixed image as background.

 CIRCLE COLOR
 --------------------------------------

-If any dataset is selected the drawn circle will use the color of this dataset for each frame.
+If any dataset is selected, the drawn circle will use the color of this dataset for each frame.
-If the checkbox "Use a fixed color" is selected, then the drawn circle will assume the configured color.
+If instead the checkbox **"Use a fixed color"** is selected, the drawn circle will use the chosen color.
+To change the color, simply change the numbers, beware it is in the BGR format (0-255).

 BACKGROUND
 --------------------------------------

-If any image is selected the video will be generated with the image in background instead of the frames of the video.
+If any image is selected, the video will be generated with the image in the background instead of the frames of the video.

 DRAW EVENTS
 --------------------------------------

 Select the events to be drawn in the exported video.
-If the "Draw titles" checkbox is select, the titles of the events will be also drawn.
+If the **"Draw titles"** checkbox is select, the titles of the events will be also drawn.

-SPIT FILES BY EVENTS
+SPLIT FILES BY EVENTS
 --------------------------------------

-With this tab the user can export only the moments where the selected events occur.
+| In this tab, the user can select to only generate the video during certain moments.
+| If no events are selected, the whole video will be generated.
+| If one or more events are selected, the video will only be generated during those events.
+| The generated video will also be split in multiple videos, where each video will correspond to one of the selected events.
+|

 ------------------------
 Results
 ------------------------

-Screenshot of a video generated with this module.
+Screenshot of a video generated with this module:

 .. image:: /_static/modules/exportvideos-module-result.png